-Our brains respond to the difference between reward (i.e. achieving goals) and the pain (i.e. the price) we feel when considering a purchase.
+Behavioural science shows that our brains respond to the difference between reward (i.e. achieving goals) and the pain (i.e. the price) we feel when considering a purchase.
 When the difference is sufficiently large we will be open to purchasing a product.
 The net value can be changed by increasing the expected reward (i.e. improve the benefits or performance of the product) and or reducing the pain (i.e. lower the price).
 Another way to improve the perceived value of a product is to use social proof to demonstrate how popular the brand is.

 Implications for CRO: